martimramos/dgx-spark-ml-guide/README.md

 **I bought a DGX Spark expecting to run video generation models within hours.
 Instead, I spent three days fighting errors that had zero documentation online.**

 The DGX Spark is NVIDIA's first desktop AI supercomputer featuring the GB10 Blackwell chip.
-It's powerful 128GB unified memory, 1 PFLOP of AI performance but almost nothing works out of the box:
+It's powerful — 128GB unified memory, 1 PFLOP of AI performance — but almost nothing works out of the box:

 - ❌ Standard PyTorch doesn't support it
 - ❌ NGC containers don't support it
 - ❌ Flash Attention has no prebuilt wheels
 - ❌ Most ARM64 + CUDA packages don't exist
+- ❌ TorchCodec installs a dummy package
+- ❌ TensorBoard's Docker image is x86_64 only

 This guide documents every problem I encountered and how I solved it.
 If you're Googling a DGX Spark error at 2am, this is for you.